 If you’ve moved across state lines, you should register your car with your new state at the same time that you go to exchange your out-of-state license.
 Many states require you to update your license and registration within a certain number of days of becoming a state resident.
 And don’t forget to update your car insurance before you move, whether you’re moving down the block or across the country.

 A car registration expiration date will vary based on the state you live in, but most will typically need to be renewed every 12 months to two years.
-That’s the case with Vermont (every year or two), South Carolina (every two years), and Washington (every year).
+That’s the case with Vermont (every year or two), South Carolina (every two years), and Florida (every year or two).

-In other states, like Hawaii, car registration will expire on December 31st while in Michigan, a car registration will expire on the car owner’s birthday.
+In other states, like Wisconsin, car registration will expire on December 31st while in Michigan, a car registration will expire on the car owner’s birthday.

 Some dealers may be able to issue you a temporary paper tag and temporary registration for a fee when you buy a new car.
 When you register at a dealership, you’ll likely be given a 30-day temp tag and your license plates may also be mailed to you.
 But before that 30-day period is up, you’ll need to take the following steps to register your car in your state: